If you are travelling through South America, Bolivia is probably on your list.

 If you can speak some Spanish and can negotiate, it helps to actually ask if the price is because you are a foreigner and try and bargain for a cheaper price.

-Don't let this put you off from visiting this beautiful country, it does have a lot to offer and we had some great experiences - other travellers really loved it.
+Don't let this put you off from visiting this beautiful country, it does have a lot to offer and we had some great experiences, like horseriding in the "Wild West" of South America, cycling the world's most dangerous road or experiencing the world's largest mirror.

 Sometimes, you should know the whole truth.